FreeCodeCampOKC/hacktoberfest-project-ideas/README.md

 ## Who's Who
 Kimberly created a [Who's Who Game](https://github.com/FreeCodeCampOKC/hacktoberfest-project-ideas/blob/main/README.md) where you select the correct combination of first and last names given a photo.
 We could use more pictures and names.
 We could also consider creating a new version with a real back end to set the amount of choices and photos to guess for one round depending on difficulty.

+## fccokc.com Revamp
+The current website is made of plain HTML files, which means there is a lot of duplicated code across every single page (e.g. the navbar needing to be changed on every page whenever it needs to be updated).
+We can consider moving the website over to a static site generator like [Eleventy](https://11ty.dev) to make things a little more DRY.
+The [repo](https://github.com/FreeCodeCampOKC/fccokc_web_advanced) has been created but it is still empty for now.

 ## Have an idea?
 Add it here!
 If you have an idea you'd like to work on, feel free to add it here!
 To do so:
 1. Fork this repo using the "Fork" button at the top right of the screen